An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: A solution algorithm for two-phase flows with high density ratios using the collocated unstructured Finite Volume method

 Another important realization is that \cref{eq:rhodiscreteflux} is valid at any time $t$ - which is very relevant for the semi-implicit discretization developed within the \rhoLENT{} method, that applies \cref{eq:rhodiscreteflux} at $t^{n+1}$.

-It is true that many two-phase simulation methods do not advect the phase indicator when advecting the fluid interface, $\Sigma(t)$ but this does not infer that \cref{eq:rhodiscreteflux} cannot be applied.
+Any simulation method that relies on the collocated unstructured FV discretization of single-field two-phase Navier-Stokes equations, but does not advect the phase indicator by solving an advection equation using phase-specific volumetric fluxes, does not provide the phase-specific volumetric fluxes for the approximation of the mass fluxes needed to ensure the consistency of the two-phase momentum transport.
+This, however, does not infer that \cref{eq:rhodiscreteflux} cannot be applied.
 The idea of using an auxiliary mass conservation equation introduced by \cite{ghods2013}, made into a formal requirement by \cref{eq:momentum-advection-v-update,eq:velocity-no-change}, allows the use of \cref{eq:rhodiscreteflux}: $\alpha_f$ can be computed regardless of the approximation of the fluid interface $\Sigma(t)$ and the method used to advect it.

-Similar to other contemporary methods, the \rhoLENT{} method also first advects the interface using the velocity from the previous time step as shown in the left image of \cref{subfig:rho_update_FT}, resulting in the new position of the interface shown in the right image in \cref{subfig:rho_update_FT}, that is then used to \emph{geometrically} calculate the face-centered density $\rho_f^{n+1}$, by calculating \emph{area fractions} $\alpha_f^{n+1}$ from the interface approximation, as shown in \cref{subfig:rho_update_Eqn}.
-The face-centered density $\rho_f^{n+1}$ and the volumetric flux $F_f^m$ are then used to update the cell-centered density $\rho_c^{n+1}$ by solving a mass conservation equation.
-The index $m$ in the volumetric flux refers to the linearization of the convective term in the momentum equation.
-The same mass flux $\rho_{f}^{n+1}F_{f}^{m}$ is used in the \emph{implicitly discretized} momentum conservation equation.
-The pressure-velocity coupling algorithm iterates the linearized volumetric flux $F_f^m$ to $F_f^{n+1}$.
+Similar to other contemporary methods, the \rhoLENT{} method also first advects the interface using the velocity from the previous time step as shown in the left image of \cref{subfig:rho_update_FT}, resulting in the new position of the interface shown in the right image in \cref{subfig:rho_update_FT}, that is then used to geometrically calculate the face-centered density $\rho_f^{n+1}$, by calculating area fractions $\alpha_f^{n+1}$ from the interface approximation, as shown in \cref{subfig:rho_update_Eqn}.
+The face-centered density $\rho_f^{n+1}$ and the volumetric flux $F_f^o$ are then used to update the cell-centered density $\rho_c^{n+1}$ by solving a mass conservation equation.
+The index $o$ in the volumetric flux refers to the linearization of the convective term in the momentum equation.
+The same mass flux $\rho_{f}^{n+1}F_{f}^{o}$ is used in the implicitly discretized momentum conservation equation.
+The pressure-velocity coupling algorithm iterates the linearized volumetric flux $F_f^o$ to $F_f^{n+1}$.
 Finally, the cell-centered velocity $\mathbf{v}_c^{n+1}$ is obtained, which is used to evolve the fluid interface in the next time step, from $t^{n+1}$ to $t^{n+2}$.
-At this point, the numerically consistent cell-centered density $\rho_c^{n+1}$ has served its purpose and is reset using \cref{eq:mixed_rho_eqn}, to make it consistent again with the fluid interface approximation.
+At this point, the numerically consistent cell-centered density $\rho_c^{n+1}$ has served its purpose and is reset according to \cref{eq:mixed_rho_eqn}, using $\alpha_c$ approximated from signed distances \citep{tolle2020saample}, to make it consistent again with the fluid interface approximation.